awsdocs/amazon-ecr-user-guide/doc_source/encryption-at-rest.md

 ## Troubleshooting<a name="encryption-at-rest-troubleshooting"></a>

-When deleting an Amazon ECR repository with the console, if the repository is successfully deleted but Amazon ECR is unable to retire the grants added to your CMK for your repository, you will receive the following error\.
+When deleting an Amazon ECR repository with the console, if the repository is successfully deleted but Amazon ECR is unable to retire the grants added to your KMS key for your repository, you will receive the following error\.

 ```
 The repository [{repository-name}] has been deleted successfully but the grants created by the kmsKey [{kms_key}] failed to be retired